MatthewTrapani/Automated-Garage-Door-Opening-Using-AI/README.md

 # What I Did

-Collected and prepared training data by taking multiple images of the car from different angles and lighting conditions.
+Collected and prepared training data by taking multiple images of the car.

 Trained an image classification model using Teachable Machine, creating two classes:

 Car Detected
 No Car Detected

-Exported the trained model as a TensorFlow.js model for use in our web-based camera interface.
+Exported the trained model as a TensorFlow model for use in our web-based camera interface.

 Implemented camera input so the system could read real-time video from a webcam.